spok7/bcoe/README.md

 ## Project Outline

-Traditional gliders utilize hydrodynamic forces to efficiently travel long distances via actively- controlled bouyancy.
-However, this requries wings and complicated control algorithms, and doesn't scale down well to ultra-small, ultra-cheap probes \[CITATION NEEDED\].
+Traditional gliders utilize hydrodynamic forces to efficiently travel long distances via actively- controlled buoyancy.
+However, this requires wings and complicated control algorithms, and doesn't scale down well to ultra-small, ultra-cheap probes \[CITATION NEEDED\].
 Previous works have explored purely drifting navigation on the surface of water, as well as navigation with a maximum speed in any direction \[Citations from LIT REVIEW\].
-However, a bouyancy-controlled drifting probe which can only travel up and down is much easier to construct than one which can travel in any direction, but never- theless much more capable than a purely passive probe.
+However, a buoyancy-controlled drifting probe which can only travel up and down is much easier to construct than one which can travel in any direction, but nevertheless much more capable than a purely passive probe.
 This project aims to explore the abilities and limitations of specifically these types of limited-actuation probes.

 ## Code Structure